tgKishikaisei/telegrambot_magazine/README.md

 - Admin Notification: The bot notifies the admin (ADMIN_ID) with order details upon checkout.
 - Contributing
 - Feel free to fork and submit pull requests.
 If you find any bugs or have suggestions, open an issue in the repository.

-# License
-- No specific license is declared by default; you can add an MIT License or other if needed.